 It is amazing how many applicants really do not consider what they are wearing to an interview.
-There are those who really do turn up to an interview in just jeans and a t-shirt.
+There are those who really do turn up to an interview in jeans and a T-shirt.
 This does not look professional to the interviewer and can seem like the interviewee has no real intention of pursuing the job.
-No matter how ‘cool’ or trendy the organisation is, it is always better to be overdressed than underdressed.
+No matter how ‘cool’ or trendy the organization is, it is always better to be overdressed than underdressed.

 It is not just dressing in the right clothes that can make the difference.
-Having the clothes freshly cleaned and professionally ironed is a huge benefit.
-Wearing a creased shirt or trousers shows poor organisation and a lack of personal care.
+Having the clothes freshly cleaned and professionally ironed is a considerable benefit.
+Wearing a creased shirt or trousers shows poor organization and a lack of personal care.

 3) Arrival in the lobby:

-How a candidate arrives in the lobby, or at the reception of the interviewing company, is just as important as how they introduce themselves to the interviewer.
-It is often forgotten that the receptionist is often asked what they noticed about the candidates.
-Turning up while using the mobile phone, chewing gum or wearing sunglasses – will be noticed, even if they are disposed off before the interviewer shows their presence.
+How a candidate arrives in the lobby or at the reception of the interviewing company is just as important as how they introduce themselves to the interviewer.
+It is often forgotten that the receptionist is frequently asked what they noticed about the candidates.
+Turning up while using the mobile phone, chewing gum, or wearing sunglasses – will be seen, even if they are disposed of before the interviewer shows their presence.

 Once the candidate has arrived in the lobby of the company – the best option will be to politely introduce themselves to the receptionist.
-It is best not to look at your phone but to instead sit and read either the notes on the company so they are fresh in your mind or any literature on the organisation that is present in the lobby.
+It is best not to look at your phone but to instead sit and read either the notes on the company so they are fresh in your mind or any literature on the organization in the lobby.

-It would be important to note at this time that being late is also frowned upon.
-However there are times when being late is not your fault.
-During these moments it is best to ring in advance to apologise, explain the reason succinctly without being negative.
+It would be essential to note that being late is also frowned upon.
+However, there are times when being late is not your fault.
+During these moments, it is best to ring in advance to apologize and explain the reason succinctly without being negative.

 4) Not doing the correct research:

 Spend some time researching the company.
-Often one of the first questions asked in an interview is “what do you know about X?”
-By showing your knowledge of the company to the interviewer, you can demonstrate that you are organised and have done the research.
+One of the first questions asked in an interview is, “What do you know about X?”
+By showing your knowledge of the company to the interviewer, you can demonstrate that you are organized and have done the research.

-However candidates should also prepare relevant questions for the interviewers.
-Not having questions which impress the recruiter is particularly damaging and can demonstrate a lack of commitment or understanding for the job that has been applied for.
-Of course the interviewee shouldn’t field questions which the interviewer will struggle to answer or may be seen as a challenge to their authority.
-A good place to start is enquiring further into aspects of the job role and the future career progression that can be made.
-Do not ask about holiday or benefits though.
+However, candidates should also prepare relevant questions for the interviewers.
+Not having questions that impress the recruiter is particularly damaging and can demonstrate a lack of commitment or understanding for the job that has been applied for.
+Of course, the interviewee shouldn’t field questions that the interviewer will struggle to answer or may be seen as challenging to their authority.
+An excellent place to start is to inquire further into aspects of the job role and the future career progression that can be made.
+Do not ask about holidays or benefits, though.

-Building a relationship with the interviewer by asking about how they have achieved their career and what interests they have; can build commonality and is highly recommended.
-Building this commonality between the two of you can help you direct your questions in a more relevant manner and bring up subjects of interest.
+Building a relationship with the interviewer by asking about how they have achieved their career and their interests can build commonality and is highly recommended.
+Creating this commonality between the two of you can help you direct your questions more relevantly and bring up subjects of interest.
 This will give you a better chance to be memorable to the employer and a higher chance of success in the process.

 5) Introduction to the interviewer and entering the interview:

-Your introduction to the interviewer is one of the most important moments of the interview.
-Many hiring managers do state that they make a decision on whether the candidate is suitable or not for the role by the way that they introduce themselves.
+Your introduction to the interviewer is one of the most important interview moments.
+Many hiring managers do state that they decide whether the candidate is suitable or not for the role by the way that they introduce themselves.

-A mistake that I often made was sitting down in a chair before being offered the seat.
-A candidate should remember that they are in the interviewer’s territory and therefore need to remember their manners.
-Therefore standing by the chair and awaiting the offer is the polite thing to do.
+A mistake I often made was sitting in a chair before being offered the seat.
+A candidate should remember that they are in the interviewer’s territory and, therefore, must remember their manners.
+Thus, standing by the chair and awaiting the offer is the polite thing to do.

 6) Social media:

 Social Media is becoming a big player in the recruitment process.
-43% of hiring managers have stated that when they have researched candidates on social media they have found material which has caused them to reject them.
+43% of hiring managers have stated that when they have researched candidates on social media, they have found material that has caused them to reject them.
 The main reasons for the rejections include:

 Information about candidates drinking or using drugs